Nonye2K3/chia/FAQ.md

 Step 2: You might need to disable upnp in the config file (~/.chia/mainnet/config/config.yaml) or by using the cli command `chia configure -upnp false`.
 You might have multiple nodes running on the same machine, or in the same wifi network.
-Make sure to close all chia appliations on your computer.
+Make sure to close all chia applications on your computer.
 Also check your firewall or antivirus software, which might be blocking connections.

 Step 3: Try deleting your peer DB which is located at `~/.chia/mainnet/db/peer_table_node.sqlite`.